Frequently Asked Questions regarding Kubold animation sets and controllers sold on Unity Asset Store.

 - I just want my money back.

-You can do this up to 14 days since the date of the purchase.
-Just write to support e-mail email@example.com to get your money back :)
+If you did not like the product, you can return the animation packs to the store up to 14 days since the date of the purchase.
+Just write to support e-mail firstname.lastname@example.org to get your money back :)